Fujifilm X-Pro2 versus Olympus E-M10 III

 The Fujifilm X-Pro2 and the Olympus OM-D E-M10 Mark III are two digital cameras that were revealed to the public, respectively, in January 2016 and August 2017.
 Both the X-Pro2 and the E-M10 III are mirrorless interchangeable lens cameras that are based on an APS-C (X-Pro2) and a Four Thirds sensor.
 The Fujifilm has a resolution of 24 megapixel, whereas the Olympus provides 15.9 MP.

-An illustration of the physical size and weight of the Fujifilm X-Pro2 and the Olympus E-M10 III is provided in the side-by-side display below.
+The side-by-side display below illustrates the physical size and weight of the Fujifilm X-Pro2 and the Olympus E-M10 III.
 Three consecutive perspectives from the front, the top, and the back are presented.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the X-Pro2 – represents the basis or 100 percent across all the size and weight measures).
+All width, height and depth measures are rounded to the nearest millimeter.
+You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the X-Pro2 – represents the basis for the calculations across all the size and weight measures).

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor will tend to go along with bigger and heavier lenses, although exceptions exist.
 You can find an overview of optics for the two cameras in the Fujinon X Lens Catalog (X-Pro2) and the Micro Four Thirds Lens Catalog (E-M10 III).
 Mirrorless cameras, such as the two under consideration, have the additional advantage of having a short flange to focal plane distance, which makes it possible to mount many lenses from other systems onto the camera via adapters.